ralt/hermes/README.md

 ## todo

-- write a CLI utility to create a "hermes device"
 - better error handling.
 Right now it's fprintf(stderr) or perror() everywhere, randomly.
 Make it consistent.
 - regenerate the token at every login: see if it's interesting.